 Maximize 401(k) Contributions

-Deciding whether or not you should participate in a employer sponsored 401(k) is a confusing process, especially if it’s for the first time.
+Deciding whether or not you should participate in an employer-sponsored 401(k) is a confusing process, especially if it’s for the first time.
 If it is your first real job, you might not even be aware of what exactly a 401(k) is, or why you need it.
 A 401(k) is a type of account that is a long term savings tool, designed to help provide an alternative income source after retirement.
 There are multiple different types of 401(k)s, which is what can make it a pretty confusing process.
 All types have different pros and cons to them, so research on the different types and how they fit into your life is a very important part of the process.

 Since there are multiple different types of plans that all intertwine and become confusing, here are the most common types of 401(k).